DeverKN/custom-wordle/README.md

 # Custom Wordle

-An open source world clone that lets you create and share custom wordle-esque games.
+An open source wordle clone that lets you create and share custom wordle-esque games.
 Running at https://deverkn.github.io/custom-wordle/

 ## Current Features